Purnesh-codes/books-crud-api/readme.md

 # 📚 Books CRUD API

-A lightweight, well-structured RESTful API built with Node.js and Express.
-This project was developed as a practical exercise to implement backend best practices, clean architecture, and modular routing.
+A lightweight, well-structured RESTful API built with Node.js & Express.
+This project was developed as a practical exercise to implement backend best practices, clean architecture, & modular routing.

 ## 🚀 Features